I got my name changed!

 • Follow the guidance on the Department of Travel website for name changes.
 Change or Correct a Passport

-• My scenario: I had an up to date passport that I got within the last 10 years (2018) so I followed the instructions under "more than one year after either my passport was issuesd or my name was legally changed."
+• My scenario: I had an up to date passport that I got within the last 10 years (2018) so I followed the instructions under "more than one year after either my passport was issued or my name was legally changed."
 It was less than a year since the name change, but more than a year since my passport was issued.
 I was eligible to renew by mail.

 1. Get new photos taken.
 I walked into CVS, nervously looked around the store for a moment waiting for the cashiers to be available, then asked for passport photos.
 This took 5 minutes.
 At CVS you have to get them in multiples of 3, but you only need 1.